emilypastewka/emilypastewka.github.io/posts/energy_tech_data_problems/content.md

 ## Picks and Shovels
 In addition to the 4 categories I talked through here, there are a huge number of companies developing tooling that climate tech companies rely on to succeed.
 Some of this is generic SaaS: at Palmetto, for instance, we've stood up a classic "modern data stack" of third-party tools.
 But there are also companies and research organizations developing climate-tech-specific data sources, APIs, and applications.
 Arcadia's acquisition of [Genability](https://www.genability.com/) has made them a reliable cornerstone of energy data infrastructure.
 I'm excited to see what [Texture](https://www.texturehq.com/) does here, too — their aim is to be "Plaid for energy."
 [Pencil](https://www.pencilenergy.com/) and [Fordje](https://www.fordje.com/) aim to make it easier for climate tech companies to keep track of relevant regulations, which vary enormously by jurisdiction and change regularly.
+These types of companies very likely hire for some of the most interesting data engineering jobs I've mentioned so far.

 Research labs, government institutions, nonprofits, and universities also develop technologies and datasets that are crucial to so much of what we build.
-Researchers at these institutions tend to build the deepest knowledge in the field, and as a result are well-connected throughout the industry.
+Researchers at these institutions tend to develop the deepest knowledge in the field, and as a result are well-connected throughout the industry.

 A final note: for-profit enterprises don't just work with the types of companies in this picks and shovels group.
 The energy space of today is highly collaborative.
 A solution in one area may require a partner doing totally different work to be fully realized.
 Wherever you plug in (_I had to!_), you're sure to learn about a wide swath of things discussed here.

+---

+This post is part of a series: [Back to My Roots in Cleantech](../back_to_my_roots_in_cleantech/)

+---

 #### [1]
 It's tempting to put the sharing economy in this bucket.
 When I joined Uber, for example, I thought ridesharing would make car transit more efficient, but that didn't quite pan out.
 Similarly, Rent the Runway was a bet on reducing the impact of fast fashion, but investor demands made the double bottom line hard to hold — ultimately, we wanted people to conform to the cycles of fashion and buy, buy, buy.
 The sharing economy may be a better bet, but because it still follows the core tenets of consumerism, I remain skeptical here, too.
 I'm therefore omitting these spaces from the main text.
 If you believe there is still a path forward, you may be right, I may just be jaded.